-Retail chains, restaurants, chain stores, and companies in the hospitality and automotive industry are often on the lookout for regular people who they can hire to test out their brick and mortar businesses, i.e. the quality of their customer service.
+Retail chains, restaurants, chain stores, and companies in the hospitality and automotive industry are often on the lookout for regular people who they can hire to assess their brick and mortar businesses from a customer’s perspective.

-You won’t always be asked to buy something, but if the company requires that you do then they will reimburse the meals or items bought – up to a certain price – in addition to paying you for your feedback.
+You won’t always be asked to buy something, but if the company requires that you do, they will reimburse items bought—up to a certain price—in addition to paying you for your feedback.